sdqali/site/content/blog/2025-11-27-keeping-a-mid-2011-macbook-air-running-with-linux.markdown

 It is important to note here that `gnome-macos-remap-wayland` works by running `xremap` [^8] with a heavily customized configuration.

 ### Start-up Chime
 I needed a way to turn off the loud Startup Chime at boot time.
-Start up chime on a MacBook is controlled by the EFI [^9] variables.
+Start up chime on a MacBook is controlled by EFI [^9] variables.
 On Linux, these variables are exposed as a filesystem, at `/sys/firmware/efi/efivars` [^10].
 This can be inspected with the `efivar` utility.

 ```shell
 ❯ efivar -l | grep Volume